-PDM is commonly defined as "the process of establishing and executing a strategy for managing the government's debt in order to raise the required amount of funding at the lowest possible cost over the medium to long run, consistent with a prudent degree of risk.
-It should also meet any other public debt management goals the government may have set, such as developing and maintaining an efficient market for government securities."2
+PDM is commonly defined as 'the process of establishing and executing a strategy for managing the government's debt in order to raise the required amount of funding at the lowest possible cost over the medium to long run, consistent with a prudent degree of risk.
+It should also meet any other PDM goals the government may have set, such as developing and maintaining an efficient market for government securities'.

-According to this definition, the goals/objectives of government DeM should be to:
+According to this definition, the goals or objectives of government debt management (DeM) should be to:

-- meet the borrowing requirements of the government; - borrow at the lowest possible cost over the medium to long run; - keep a prudent degree of risk in the debt portfolio; and - meet any other goals the government may have set, such as developing and maintaining an efficient market for government debt securities.
+- Meet the borrowing requirements of the government; - Borrow at the lowest possible cost over the medium to long run; - Keep a prudent degree of risk in the debt portfolio; and - Meet any other goals the government may have set, such as developing and maintaining an efficient market for government debt securities.